simgrid/simgrid/docs/source/app_smpi.rst

 iterations.
 These samples are done per processor with SMPI_SAMPLE_LOCAL, and shared between all processors with SMPI_SAMPLE_GLOBAL.
 Of course, none of this will work if the execution time of your loop iteration are not stable.
+If some parameters have an incidence on the timing of a kernel, and if they are reused often (same kernel launched with a few different sizes during the run, for example), SMPI_SAMPLE_LOCAL_TAG and SMPI_SAMPLE_GLOBAL_TAG can be used, with a tag as last parameter, to differentiate between calls.
+The tag is a character chain crafted by the user, with a maximum size of 128, and should include what is necessary to group calls of a given size together.

 This feature is demoed by the example file `examples/smpi/NAS/ep.c <https://framagit.org/simgrid/simgrid/tree/master/examples/smpi/NAS/ep.c>`_